ramonbossardi/GithubCode_03162023/DNN Package/readme.md

 Step 1:
 Install the DNN package by acknowledging that any use requires permission by Dr. Mark J. Embrechts (mark.embrechts@gmail.com).
 Using BBBackProp itself is free, provided the use of the package is acknowledged in any publication containing results obtained by BBBackProp.
-The installation is self-explanatory by following the steps involved
+The installation is self-explanatory by following the steps involved.
+Email to Dr. Embrechts to have the .exe file

 Step 2:
 Open an MS DOS (Command Prompt) window and create in the root directory the following file "cc.bat".
 The content of this file is the one liner: cd c:\DNN.
 Create a folder in the c:\DNN using the File Exporer.
 Any results and datafiles appear in this folder.